bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 #### GPU Vs CPU Rendering

 CPU-driven rendering is where draw commands are created on the CPU.
-Bevy used to perform its rendering setup this way, choosing which objects needed to be rendered and how they needed to be rendered before passing that information to the GPU.
+Bevy used to perform its rendering setup this way, using the CPU to choose which objects needed to be rendered and how they needed to be rendered before passing that information to the GPU.
 However, this process was inefficient and did not align with modern rendering standards.
 Eventually the task of calculating what objects needed to be rendered was moved to the GPU, which is both more efficient and is more inline with modern rendering practices.

+With GPU-driven rendering, the CPU is only responsible for passing data to the GPU.
-With GPU-driven rendering, draw commands are encoded on the GPU by compute shaders.
+Draw commands are encoded on the GPU by compute shaders, and the GPU determines which objects need to be rendered.
 This leverages GPU parallelism, and unlocks more advanced culling optimizations that are infeasible to do on the CPU, among many other methods that bring large performance benefits.

-However, the CPU still plays an important role in rendering.
-Since Bevy uses a separate `RenderWorld` to perform the rendering, information about the main app `World` still has to be copied and moved to the `RenderWorld`.
-The CPU is responsible for doing this, ensuring that the `RenderWorld` always reflects the previous state of the app `World`.

-CPU / GPU in 0.16

 {% end %}